 The BioNLP community, represented by the academic group from Scripps, is testing the limits of crowdsourcing for generating annotated corpora within the biomedical domain and for doing information extraction (IE) directly.
 To accomplish these tasks effectively, algorithms are needed that can learn to accurately merge data collected from multiple annotators of varying quality and integrate this data into predictive models.

-There is already developed open-source supervised learning system called BANNER that achieves a good level of prediction power after being trained on subset of abstracts, manually annotated by experts (see BANNER performance section).
+There is an already developed open-source supervised learning system called BANNER that achieves a good level of prediction power after being trained on subset of abstracts, manually annotated by experts (see BANNER performance section).
 However, the training capabilities of the current algorithm are restricted to a very small dataset, limited by expensive expert's time.
 There is an idea that this limitation can be overcome if we teach BANNER algorithm how to further improve it's accuracy by training on MTurk-annotated abstracts, potentially available in the data in much larger quantities.

 The Harvard team, which collaborates with Scripps by adding the expertise on running projects on Appirio platform, adds an additional academic goal to the project, as to run a crowd-behavioral experiment on the platform when the contestants are going to be split between the rooms with the separate prize funds and different competition rules applied (see Crowd-behavioral experiment section).